-To provide an efficient, cost-effective and sustainable integrated solid waste management program for residents and businesses within our service area, with a sustained focus on customer service excellence.
+To provide an efficient, cost-effective, sustainable and integrated solid waste management program for residents and businesses within our service area, with a sustained focus on customer service excellence.

 A brief look back